red-door-collective/rdc-website/docs/backend.md

 ##### Using Nix

-To work with the same python version as everyone else working on this project, you'll need to make sure you're in the `nix-shell` first.
+To work with the same python version as everyone else working on this project, you'll need to make sure you're in the nix shell first.

-1. Check that you're in the same directory as `shell.nix`
+1. Check that you're in the same directory as `flake.nix`
-2. Type `nix-shell` and hit enter
+2. Type `nix develop` and hit enter
 3. Wait for necessary dependencies to install from the internet to your machine

 You'll get a new prompt that looks like:

 ```
-[nix-shell:~/some/path/eviction-tracker]$
+[nix-shell:~/some/path/rdc-website]$
 ```

 Now you're ready to run `python` and `ipython`!
-You can escape the `nix-shell` at any time by holding ctrl pressing the D key or typing `exit` and pressing enter.
+You can escape the `nix develop` at any time by holding ctrl pressing the D key or typing `exit` and pressing enter.